-The AIRBUS H145 helicopter family (BK117, EC145 and H145 variants) of twin-engine rotorcraft provide a class leading solution for the operation of a wide variety of missions from HEMS, Defence and VIP deployment.
-Compact in size, the H145’s small footprint and large, flexible cabin make it our helicopter of choice.
+The Airbus H145 helicopter family (BK117, EC145 and H145 variants) of twin-engine rotorcraft provide a class leading solution for the operation of a wide variety of missions from HEMS, Defence, Policing, Offshore energy and VIP deployment.
+Compact in size, the Airbus H145’s small footprint and large, flexible cabin make it a hugley versatile special mission platform.

-This highly versatile, multi-purpose rotorcraft is tailored for emergency medical services and law enforcement duties, along with aerial work, passenger transport – including private and business aviation – and offshore operations.
-2020 sees EIS of a new innovative version of the H145, equipped with a five-bladed main rotor.
-The H145 extends its transport capability and provides operators with an excellent smoothness of flight.
+This highly versatile, multi-purpose helicopter is tailored for emergency medical service and law enforcement duties, along with aerial work, passenger transport – including private and business aviation – and offshore operations.
+2020 sees EIS of a new innovative version of the H145, equipped with a five-bladed main rotor, the H145 extends its transport capability and provides operators with an excellent smoothness of flight.

 The Airbus H145 has proven to be a highly capable platform for HEMS operations with an excellent balance of operating costs, reliability, payload, cabin configuration, range and ability to operate in the harsh conditions often experienced in the extreme weather environments.